birendpatel/lemon/README.md

 		[1] = bern ~ (prob)
 	];

-	# Y1 + Y2 is not simulated.
-The optimiser detects the convolution
+	# Y1 + Y2 is not brute force simulated by the compiler or at runtime.
+	# Instead, the optimiser detects that the sum is in fact a probability
-	# and generates bytecode to reduce the operation down to a single
+	# convolution.
+It generates bytecode to reduce the operation down to a
-	# random sample from a binomial distribution ~ (2, p)
+	# single random sample from a binomial distribution ~ (2, p)
 	io.print(Y[1] + Y[2])

 	#the same as above, more explicit and easier to use